satya164/web-worker-proxy/README.md

 });
 ```

-When accessing a property or calling a function, you'll get `thenable` as the value.
-It's lazy, so the actual operation doesn't start until you await the value or call `.then` on it.
+Accessing properties is lazy, so the actual operation doesn't start until you await the value or call `then` on it.

 ## Supported operations

 ### Accessing a property

-You can access any serializable properties on the proxied object asynchronously.
+You can access any serializable properties on the proxied object asynchronously:

 ```js
 // Serializable values